Four Ways to Get More Young Adults Health Coverage

 Health insurance companies understand that having these low-cost prospective members paying into the system could decrease member health insurance costs across the board.

-There are also health reasons for why young adults need insurance.
-Fifteen percent of young adults have at least one chronic health condition, such as asthma, cancer, or diabetes; young adult mothers gave birth to 2.6 million children in 2007; and injury-related visits to the ER are more common among young adults than any other group (1,453 per 10,000), according to The Commonwealth Fund.
+There are also health reasons why young adults need insurance.
+Fifteen percent of young adults have at least one chronic health condition, including asthma, cancer, or diabetes; young adult mothers gave birth to 2.6 million children in 2007; and injury-related visits to emergency rooms are more common among young adults than any other group (1,453 per 10,000), according to The Commonwealth Fund.